unixag-zw/git-cheat-sheet/README.md

 git show 19e771 --stat
 ```

-### I want to view the changes that were made across multiple commits.
+### View the changes that were made across multiple commits.

 While the `show` command can show you changes in a given commit, you can use the `diff` command to show changes across multiple commits: